 Symptoms of a cyst that is not infected include:

-- A painless lump in the vulva area.
+- A painless lump near the opening of the vagina.

 - Discomfort when you walk, sit, or have sex.

 - Pain that gets worse and makes it hard to walk, sit, or move around.

 You may find a Bartholin gland cyst on your own, or your doctor may notice it during a physical exam.
 Unless it is causing symptoms, you may not know you have one.

 An abscess is diagnosed based on signs of infection, such as fever or swelling, and pain in the vulva area.

 In some cases, especially if you are older, your doctor may biopsy the cyst to make sure that it isn't cancer or another problem.